quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 | minutes | minutes | - |
 | seconds | seconds | - |
 | milliseconds | milliseconds | - |

+#### exportFile util

+The exportFile() util (forces browser to download a file with your specified content) is enhanced with new features: you can specify bom (byte order mark) and/or a text encoding.
+[More info](/quasar-utils/other-utils#export-file).

 #### scroll utils